Guatemalan Highlands (Guatemala)

 -

-The UNESCO World Heritage city of Antigua Guatemala is known for its well-preserved colonial architecture and cobblestone streets.
+The UNESCO World Heritage city of Antigua Guatemala, adorned with colonial architecture.

 -